 In general, motherboards with two CPUs aren’t worthwhile and should only be considered if they’re exceedingly cheap.

 Please note that these varieties of motherboards are still being produced for upgraded server processors such as the Epyc series.
-However, these processors, motherboards, and DDR4 LRDIMMs are significantly more expensive compared to previous Xeon (now affordable) systems.
+However, these processors, motherboards, and DDR4 LRDIMMs are substantially more costly compared to previous Xeon (now affordable) systems.